OskarLukaszewicz/gekota.pl/README.md

 The provided data is being used by src/Service/ChartBuilder (using Symfony UX Chart.js) class to generate charts that are visible at default '/admin' path.

+Mobile view is accessible by mobile version of login page (based on viewport).
+It gives access only to /admin/animals path for quick ajax actions.

 There are many minor features working inside of controllers.

 <h4>Thanks for Reading!<h4>